-Kate also served as a magistrate for 16 years, and takes a particular interest in the experience of women in the penal system, and how best to rehabilitate them to prevent reoffending.
+Kate was chair of the Fabian Society from 2016-18 and remains a member of its executive committee.
+She served as a magistrate for 16 years, and takes a particular interest in the experience of women in the penal system, and how best to rehabilitate them to prevent reoffending.

 Kate’s Honesty Pledge